exercism/problem-specifications/README.md

     ]
 , "cases":
     [ { "comments":
-          [ " A test case must have a 'description' and a 'property'.  " , " Anything else is optional.                               " , "                                                          "
+          [ " A test case must have 'uuid', 'description', 'property', " , " 'input' and 'expected' properties.
+The rest is optional. " , "                                                          "
           , " The 'property' is a string in lowerCamelCase identifying " , " the type of test, but most of the times it is just the   "